 This paper examines Avicenna’s (Ibn Sina) theory of reference, and then examines Al Ghazali’s refute to this.
 God’s knowledge of particulars is a widely debated theory in Islamic philosophy.

 This paper examines one of the considered father’s of the current wave of Islamic fundamentalism, Sayyid Qutb, primarily his Milestones, in contrast to political philosopher Hannah Arendt- particularly her concept of plurality.
 The outcome shows that Sayyid Qutb’s arguments are faulty in that they are hypocritical, and furthermore, do not account for plurality, which is a necessity for the progression of society.
+I will use Arendt’s concept of plurality, and her arguments for man as a political animal and social creature, to debunk Qutb’s singular concept for the “right” way of life, seen as the Islamic way of life.

 This paper examines the discussion of the privacy-security debate.
 Is it a trade off?
 Things like the Snowden leaks and Guantanamo Bay have further catalysed this debate.
 Ultimately, this paper concludes that it depends on how one defines ethicality.
 A focus on government’s ability and tendency to exploit and dress up their actions in ethicality/for the people is also done throughout.